If you've blocked our ad, please consider unblocking it.

 Telescopic Sight Silencer Magazine Extension Laser Sight

 These come at the end of the list of functions, and actually don't seem like functions at all, but intended for another stat entirely.
-Everything here except Magazine Extension makes sense for the Falcon 2.
+Everything here except Magazine Extension makes sense for the Falcon 2; maybe at one point the system was intended to be expanded so certain weapons could be fully modular without having to use separate weapon definitions?

 An unused manufacturer based on a developer's name, like Chesluk Industries.